 The biggest mistake that forex beginners make is using currency strength meters without knowing how they work.
 Like all other trading indicators, currency strength meters function on the basis of a formula, which helps it determine the weakness or strength of currencies.
 You can trust the currency strength indicator and the information it reveals only if you thoroughly understand this formula.

 Several things can go wrong with a currency strength formula.
 The formula that governs it could be all wrong.
 Or it could be coded to function only on daily timeframes, and you could be unknowingly using it on lower timeframes.

 Irrespective of the trading tool or technical indicator you choose to use, you should use it only if you know and understand the formula on which it works.

 2. Don’t Time Trade Entries on the Basis of Currency Strength Meters

 Avoid blindly exiting and entering trades based on the information the currency strength meter gives you.
 For example, you use the currency strength meter to find out the strongest pairs of currencies at present and make a quick buy.
 You think that the currencies will get stronger.

 In this case, you are making a big mistake.
 Currency strength indicators are meant only to inform you about the strength and weaknesses of currencies within a particular time frame.
 This is, by no means, a signal for you to enter or exit a trade.

 If you make this mistake, you will be chasing markets that have already moved a lot.
 You cannot place an effective stop loss, and the chances of you being exited from a trade are high when the prices drop.

 Currency strength meters calculate price change within a given time frame to determine the strength or weakness of currencies.
-When done on the lower timeframe, it leads to the wrong signals.
+When done on a lower timeframe, it leads to the wrong signals.

 This is because important forex news can lead to a sudden rise in price, which currency strength meters use to calculate the strength/weakness of a pair of currencies.
 For this reason, you should always use currency strength meters that calculate price change from higher timeframes.